Brooklyn Bridge and Heights

 Many Big Onion customers prefer to pay in advance.
 Prepayment also helps us determine group size and appropriate guide numbers.

-To preregister and pay for your tour, click the “Book Now” button below.
+To preregister and pay for your tour, click the “Book Now” button above.
 You will receive an e-mail confirmation and receipt once your order has been processed.

 We regard an senior one 65+ years and a student anyone enrolled in full-time study.
 Please bring ID indicating senior status (i.e. age) and/or full-time active enrollment.